Oscar Wilde said, “To LIVE, is the rarest thing in the world. Most people EXIST, that is all.”

 Elizabeth believes that every experience and encounter in life has a purpose.
 Nothing happens by chance.
 She believes our challenges and melancholy periods are not meant to break us, but to provide valuable lessons for us to learn, grow and become stronger, more confident, compassionate and fulfilled individuals.
 Many times, all we need is the right help, support and guidance.

-Elizabeth Malcolm, MEd, LPC, received her undergraduate degree in Education, Major in Administration, from The University of the West Indies, St. Augustine.
-Her graduate degree, MEd in Counseling, was conferred upon her, by The University of Houston and her Diploma in Education, with a Physical Education Major, from Corinth Teacher’s College.
+Elizabeth received her undergraduate degree from The University of the West Indies, St. Augustine and her graduate degree, MEd in Counseling, from The University of Houston.
 She worked as a teacher for over 15 years before making the decision to pursue her lifelong dream of becoming a therapist; something she believes she was born to do.

-As a result of her continuous, ongoing search for self-improvement, she is a voracious reader, exploring literature on topics such as the power of our mind, words, positive thinking, faith, spirituality and mindfulness.
-In therapy, when appropriate, she incorporates elements of this research as she walks alongside her clients, on their journey towards holistic personal growth, so that they can enjoy more authentic, fulfilling lives.
+As a result of Elizabeth's continuous, ongoing search for self-improvement, she is a voracious reader, exploring literature on topics such as the power of our minds, our words, positive thinking, faith, spirituality and mindfulness.
+In therapy, when appropriate, she incorporates elements of this research as she walks alongside her clients to help them lead more authentic, fulfilling lives.

 - Drug & Alcohol Addiction Counseling

 - Life Transitions e.g. Acculturation